Skip to Content

 • salt and pepper to season

-• 6 cups cooked steamed rice
+• 6-8 cups steamed cooked rice

 Instructions

 1. In a dutch oven, heat the canola oil over medium heat and add the diced chicken.
-Season with salt and pepper and cook until the chicken has lightly browned.

-2. Remove the chicken from the pot and set aside.
+3. Remove the chicken from the pot and set aside.

-3. Add the onions and garlic to the pot and cook until the onions begin to soften.
+4. Add the onions and garlic to the pot and cook until the onions begin to soften.

-4. Add the tomatoes, kidney beans, chili powder and cumin.
+5. Add the tomatoes, kidney beans, chili powder and cumin.
 Season with salt and pepper and simmer for 15 minutes.

-5. Add the browned chicken back to the pot along with the thawed corn and bring back to a simmer for an additional 15 minutes before serving over the steamed rice.
+6. Add the browned chicken back to the pot along with the thawed corn and bring back to a simmer for an additional 15 minutes.

 The nutritional information provided is automatically calculated by third party software and is meant as a guideline only.
 Exact accuracy is not guaranteed.
 For recipes where all ingredients may not be used entirely, such as those with coatings on meats, or with sauces or dressings for example, calorie & nutritional values per serving will likely be somewhat lower than indicated.